-Dividend policy is one of the most important factors that attract investors to a company.
-It the decision about, out of available profits how much to retain and how much to reward the shareholders for their investments and risk they take.
-Dividends are always desirable by shareholders but it is not wise to distribute all available profits considering the uncertain future and market volatalities.
+Dividend policy is one of the most significant aspects that attract investors to a firm.
+It is the choice regarding, out of available earnings how much to retain and how much to compensate the shareholders for their investments and risk they incur.
+Dividends are usually wanted by shareholders but it is not prudent to distribute all possible earnings considering the unpredictable future and market volatilities.

 Different companies pay dividend following own policies and some companies do not pay the dividend at all.
 For example Microsoft (MSFT).
 This article discusses some of the very common dividend policies companies take into account before declaring or paying dividends.

 There are several factors that could be applicable in individuality or in a combination of two or more factors that decide the dividend policy of a company.
 Let’s have a quick look at them in the following paragraphs:

 For paying the dividend, a firm will require access to funds.
 Even extremely prosperous firms can occasionally have difficulties in paying dividends if the resources are locked up in other types of assets.
 In summary, firms with higher liquidity pay dividends more frequently than companies with cash locked up in fixed assets or inventory.

 Repayment of Debt